efasel/anyconnect-vagrant/README.md

 * establishes the VPN connection
 * forwards traffic through the VPN (will ask for root password to do this)

+If you get `bash: /opt/cisco/anyconnect/bin/vpn: No such file or directory` when you first try this, the VM was not properly provisioned.
+Either try `/vagrant/install.sh` from within the VM, or just delete the VM and start again.

 #### check VPN state

 `./vpn-state.sh`